Information for offer holders

 Accepting your offer

 You will have received your official offer letter by email from the RCA Admissions mailbox and will be titled “Royal College of Art: Offer Notification – 2024 Entry”.
-Please read the offer carefully before making your decision.
+This letter will provide you with both the details and conditions of your offer.

 You will be able to see your applications and their current status in the ‘My Applications’ section of the portal.
 This is where you can respond to your offer.